famiu/feline.nvim/USAGE.md

 | `TERM`      | Terminal mode         | `'green'`   |
 | `NONE`      | None                  | `'yellow'`  |

+- `highlight_reset_triggers` - Feline automatically resets its cached highlights on certain autocommands to prevent the statusline colors from getting messed up.
+The value of `highlight_reset_triggers` can be set to a table containing a list of autocommands that'll trigger a highlight reset.<br>
+  Default: `{'SessionLoadPost', 'ColorScheme'}`

 ## Example configuration

 You can check out the code in the [default preset](lua/feline/presets/default.lua) to see how the components in it are set up so you can get a good practical idea of how to use the tools that Feline gives you to create all kinds of different statusline components.